Foundation Diet and Health

 How is sea salt extracted?
 The focus here is on the traditional extraction of salt from seawater.
 Seawater salt pans (salt gardens) consist of a series of shallow basins through which seawater flows and evaporates due to solar radiation, leaving behind brines with different salinity gradients.
 The structure of a traditional seawater salt pan can vary from region to region, but there are common characteristics: They are small units (usually with an area of 10 to 40 hectares) that are usually located in estuaries where clay provides ideal conditions for the impermeability of the basins.
 The salt pans are located in a shallow region at sea level so that spring tides can fill them with seawater.
 They are also located in regions where total evaporation exceeds total precipitation, i.e. warm, rain-poor places.
 1

 The salt marshes are divided into three different phases: reservoir, evaporation and crystallization.
 The reservoir receives the seawater.
 Most of the organic material (e.g. algae) is allowed to precipitate in it.
 The seawater then enters the evaporation basin, where the water content is reduced to a relative density of 20 °Bé (degrees Baumé).
 This area is divided into different compartments depending on their position in relation to the reservoir.
-Other salts with low solubility such as CaCO 3 , Fe 2 O 3 and CaSO 4 also crystallize during this phase.
+Other salts with low solubility such as CaCO 3, Fe 2 O 3 and CaSO 4 also crystallize during this phase.
 In the crystallization area, sodium chloride is finally obtained with a relative density between 26 and 28.5 Be.
-Salts such as MgCl 2 , MgSO 4 , NaBr and KCl also precipitate in this area.
+Salts such as MgCl 2, MgSO 4, NaBr and KCl also precipitate in this area.
 1

 The careful harvesting of the salt crystals is of crucial importance.
 Traditionally, this task is done by hand using special wooden instruments.
 The salt that forms on the bottom of the crystallization tanks is very consistent and compact.
 During harvesting, these salt deposits are broken up using the device provided for this purpose.
 The salt is then usually washed with crystallizer brine, the harvested salt is piled up on wooden boards next to the crystallization tanks and left to dry in the sun.
 On days with special weather conditions (including a light breeze), a thin layer of salt crystals forms on the surface, which is known as fleur de sel ("flower of salt").
 1

 Collecting the "flower of salt" requires special attention, as the crystals are extremely fragile and could sink before harvesting and mix with the rest of the sea salt.
 Once this special layer is harvested, the excess water is removed and the remaining sea salt is packed in stainless steel containers.
-The salt is left to dry in these containers for at least five days and then packed in food-grade boxes or bags.
+The salt is left to dry for at least five days and then packed in food-grade boxes or bags.
 1

 Depending on weather conditions, sea salt production in the northern hemisphere begins in June and ends in August.
 Salt production depends essentially on high light intensity, high temperatures and low relative humidity.
 1